-In addition, OCC's proposed changes to the Third-Party Risk Management Framework provide that certain third-parties may constitute service providers for core services and are subject to enhanced lifecycle management by OCC's management and Board.
-OCC's proposed changes specify that this enhanced management applies at the initial on-boarding stage and on an ongoing basis.
-Consistent with the requirements in the SEC Governance Rules, 76 OCC's proposed changes provide that during the on-boarding stage and prior to entering into an agreement with a service provider for core services, OCC's Management Committee will evaluate and document the risks related to the agreement, including under changes to circumstances and potential disruptions, and assess whether the risks can be managed in a manner consistent with the Third-Party Risk Management Framework (the "Risk Analysis").
-OCC's proposed changes also clarify that prior to entering agreements establishing a relationship with a service provider for core services, OCC's Management Committee will submit the agreement, as well as its Risk Analysis, to the Board for review and approval, in compliance with the requirements in the SEC Governance Rules.77 issues with the service provider for core services identified through such monitoring; or (iii) if such risks or material issues cannot be remedied, assesses and documents weaknesses or deficiencies with the service provider for core services.
-In addition, OCC's proposed changes provide that OCC's Management Committee will report to the Board for its evaluation any action taken by the Management Committee to remedy significant deterioration in performance of the service provider for core services or address changing risks or material issues with the service provider for core services.
-OCC's proposed changes will clarify that if the risks or issues with the service provider for core services cannot be remedied, OCC's Management Committee will assess and document the weaknesses and deficiencies and submit to the Board the documented weaknesses or deficiencies in the relationship with the service provider for core services.
+Furthermore, OCC's proposed changes state that service providers for core services will be monitored on an ongoing basis.
+OCC's proposed changes provide that OCC's Management Committee evaluates performance of service providers for core services and either: (i) remedies significant deterioration in performance of the service provider for core services; (ii) addresses changing risks or material issues with the service provider for core services identified through such monitoring; or (iii) if such risks or material issues cannot be remedied, assesses and documents weaknesses or deficiencies with the service provider for core services.
+In addition, OCC's proposed changes provide that OCC's Management Committee to remedy significant deterioration in performance of the service provider for core services with the service provider for core services with the service provider for core services with the service provider for core services.
+In addition, OCC's proposed changes provide that OCC's Management Committee to remedy significant deterioration in performance of the service provider for core services.
+OCC's proposed changes will clarify that if the risks or issues with the service provider for core services.
+OCC's Management Committee will assess and document the weaknesses and deficiencies and submit to the Board the documented weaknesses or deficiencies in the relationship with the service provider for core services.